 Learning Outcome: By the end of the programme, students (in their production groups) should be able to apply a thorough understanding of inter-related production practices to the making of an original screen documentary.

-For Whom: University graduates and all those interested in pursuing a career in video documentary production.
+University graduates and all those interested in pursuing a career in video documentary production.

 Date: 15 – 30 May, 2017